-In an independent comparison, the red-dashed line of Fig. \ref{acf_v_civ} shows the measurement obtained by \cite{Lopez24}.
+In an independent comparison, the dashed red line of Fig. \ref{acf_v_civ} shows the measurement obtained by \cite{Lopez24}.
 These authors computed a transverse \xiv\ for \ion{C}{iv} absorption systems using a different technique, namely integral field spectroscopy of giant gravitational arcs, over separations of $\Delta r \lesssim 10$ kpc.
-If we use the relation between $\sigma$ of $\xi$ for arcs and QSOs proposed by these authors, namely, $\sigma_{\text{arc}} = \sigma_{\text{QSO}} / \sqrt{N}$, where $N$ is the mean number of clouds per spatial resolution element in~\cite{Lopez24}, we obtain the relation shown by the dashed red line.
+When we use the relation between $\sigma$ of $\xi$ for arcs and QSOs proposed by these authors, namely, $\sigma_{\text{arc}} = \sigma_{\text{QSO}} / \sqrt{N}$, where $N$ is the mean number of clouds per spatial resolution element in~\cite{Lopez24}, we obtain the relation shown by the dashed red line.
 This relation matches our measurements at $\Delta r < 10$ kpc remarkably well considering the different methods.
-We conclude that measurements of $\xi$ towards point-like and extended sources are indeed consistent with each other.
+We conclude that measurements of $\xi$ toward point-like and extended sources are indeed consistent with each other.